Foxwhisper/sql-challenge/README.md

 Module 9 Challenge

-Due Thursday by 11:59pm Points 100 Submitting a text entry box or a website url Background
+Background
 It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
 Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.